-After fourteen years visiting favelas across Rio on a weekly basis, I still marvel at the creative adaptations of the built environment that favela residents have established over time.
+After fifteen years visiting favelas across Rio on a weekly basis, I still marvel at the creative adaptations of the built environment that favela residents have established over time.
 “Favelas” are often translated to English as “slums” (i.e. squalor), “shanty-towns” (i.e. precarious building materials), “squatter communities” (i.e. illegal) or “ghettos” (i.e. marginal), when in actuality today only a minority of Rio de Janeiro’s favela communities are characterized by any of these factors.

 For one thing, let’s take the notion that favela homes are precarious shacks.
 According to a recent survey of 6 communities, 95% of favela homes are built of brick, concrete, and reinforced steel.
 75% have tile floors.
 Residents put decades-worth of income and physical labor into the construction and consolidation of their homes.
 Peek inside and you’ll not only see the basics of electricity, running water and indoor plumbing, but a large-screen television and, in over 44% of cases, a computer.

 Actually, what characterizes all favelas is pretty simple.
 Favelas are: